wbbradley/ace/README.md

 ## Notes

-Zion looks a bit like Python:
+Zion looks a bit like Python, minus the colons.

 ```
 module hello_world